The ABCs of Dementia

 Her story touched me deeply as my own father has Parkinson’s disease, and has also recently been diagnosed with Alzheimer’s disease.
 Alzheimer’s not only taking its toll on the person that has it, but it also takes its toll on the caregiver, and since my stepmother Jackie wasn’t at the event, I wanted to take good notes.
 When I was finished I thought that my clients might be interested as well, so I’m sharing it.

 Below are the ABCs that we learned at the conference.
 This is for the caregiver, the family, and all of us who know someone with Dementia.

-Remember, Medicare does not pay for Long Term Care, so you will need to use your own resources to pay for care.
-Their are many options out there, and I'll be writing about that later.
+Remember, Medicare does not pay for Long Term Care so you will need to use your own resources to pay for care.
+There are many options out there, and I’ll be writing about that later.